-Our study covered all the universities in Australia but excluded the University of Divinity, which focuses on offering education on theology, philosophy, and ministry without any relationship with FinTech.
-After filtering this university, 41 sample universities remained in our study (this includes the Carnegie Mellon University's South campus).
-Their geographical Australia distributions across different regions of Australia are: Australian Capital Territory (ACT) = 2; New South Wales (NSW) = 10; Northern Territory (NT) = 1; Queensland (QLD) = 8; South Australia (SA) = 5; Tasmania (TAS) = 1; Victoria (VIC) = 8; Western Australia (WA) = 5; National (NAT) = 1 (see endnote 2).
-Information about FinTech studies and research was collected online from each university's website twice (first in November 2021 and then in June 2022) for detailed analysis (see endnote 3).
-We found that both sets of information were the same with respect to the four research questions (RQ1 to RQ4) stated above.
+Our study covered all the universities in Australia but excluded the University of Divinity, which only focuses on offering education on theology, philosophy, and ministry without any relationship with FinTech.
+After filtering this university, 41 sample universities remained in our study (this includes the Carnegie Mellon University's South Australia campus).
+Their geographical distributions across different regions (states and territories) of Australia are shown in Table 1 (see endnote 2):

+Region Numbers of Sample Universities

+Australian Capital Territory (ACT) 2

+New South Wales (NSW) 10

+Northern Territory (NT) 1

+Queensland (QLD) 8

+South Australia (SA) 5

+Tasmania (TAS) 1

+Victoria (VIC) 8

+Western Australia (WA) 5

+National (NAT) 1